-Diabetes was induced after a 24hour fast in group 2, 3, 4 and 5 by single intra-peritoneal injection of alloxan monohydrate (Sigma Aldrich, U.S.A) at a dose of 120mg/kg using the method described by Carvalho et al., 2003 [17].
+Diabetes was induced after a 24hour fast in groups 2, 3, 4 and 5 by single intraperitoneal injection of alloxan monohydrate (Sigma Aldrich, U.S.A) at a dose of 120mg/kg using the method described by Carvalho et al., [17].
 After 72hours of alloxan administration, only rats with fasting blood glucose level of 250mg/kg and above were considered diabetic and selected for this study.